Furnace Repair Checklist

 - Make sure your hands and feet aren’t moist before using the panel or breakers.

 - Find the breaker titled “furnace” or “heat,” and make sure it’s moved to “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

-- With one hand, steadily switch the breaker to the “on” location.
-If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with an expert from Kowalski Heating, Cooling & Plumbing at 724-370-0141 right away.
+- With one hand, steadily switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with an expert from Kowalski Heating, Cooling & Plumbing at 724-370-0141 right away.

 No matter your furnace’s age or brand, it has no less than one ordinary wall switch positioned on or near it.

 - Make sure the lever is facing up in the “on” placement.
 If it was turned off, it could take your furnace up to five minutes to start.
 (If you’re unsure where to find your furnace, take a look at your basement, garage or utility closet.
 It may also be in a crawl space or attic.)